Zubayer Rahman Chowdhury

-Zubayer Rahman Chowdhury (born 18 May 1961) is a Bangladeshi justice of the High Court Division Supreme Court of Bangladesh.
-He was appointed in 2003.
+Zubayer Rahman Chowdhury (born 18 May 1961) is a Justice of the Appellate Division of the Supreme Court of Bangladesh.

 Early life

-Chowdhury was born on 18 May 1961.
-Hs father was Justice A. F. M. Abdur Rahman Chowdhury.
-He completed his bachelors and masters in law from the University of Dhaka.
+Justice Chowdhury was born on 18 May 1961.
+His father was Justice A. F. M. Abdur Rahman Chowdhury.
+He completed his Bachelor's and Master's in law from the University of Dhaka.

 Career

 Chowdhury started working as a lawyer on 3 March 1985.
 He was elevated to a lawyer of the High Court Division on 17 May 1987.

 On 27 August 2003, Chowdhury was appointed an additional judge of the High Court Division by the Bangladesh Nationalist Party government.
 His appointment to the High Court Division became permanent on 27 August 2005.

 On 28 July 2008, Chowdhury and 18 other judges opposed a High Court Division verdict that called for judges whose appointment was not confirmed by the Bangladesh Nationalist Party to be confirmed.